Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Methodology

 \subsection{Model Analysis}

-We train ReAlignFit by the iterative optimization between SRIN and DRAM.
+We train ReAlignFit through iterative optimization between SRIN and DRAM.
 The pseudocode is provided in Algorithm \ref{alg:ReAlignFit}.
 The computational complexity of ReAlignFit is mainly derived from iterative optimization.
 The complexity of SRIN is $\mathcal{O}(T_1\cdot L\cdot |N|^2)$, and that of DRAM is $\mathcal{O}(T_2 \cdot J^2)$. $T$ represents the number of iterations, $L$ is GNN layers.
 Consequently, the overall computational complexity of ReAlignFit is approximately $\mathcal{O}(T_1\cdot L\cdot |N|^2 +T_2 \cdot J^2)$.
-Owing to $J \ll N$, the added computational overhead is still manageable.
+Since $J \ll N$, the added computational overhead is still manageable.